Purchases made through links earn us a small commission, at no extra cost to you.

 - If snowshoeing here in the winter, don’t cross the avalanche path beside the lake.

-What to Bring: Wear hiking shoes/boots or supportive runners with a sturdy sole.
+Gear and What to Bring: Wear hiking shoes/boots or supportive runners with a sturdy sole.
 Hiking poles aren’t necessary, but they do come in handy for balance when traversing the large rocks on the lakeshore.